awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_pipes/Readme.md

 - Create the AWS resources and roles needed for the pipeline.
 - Create the AWS Lambda function.
 - Create the SageMaker pipeline.
-- Upload an input file into an Amazon S3 bucket.
+- Upload an input file into an S3 bucket.
 - Execute the pipeline and monitor its status.
 - Display some output from the output file.
 - Clean up the pipeline resources.